projectcapsule/capsule/docs/content/general/tutorial.md

   name: default
 spec:
   userGroups:
-  - capsule.clastix.io
   - system:serviceaccounts:default
 ```

-because, by default, each service account is a member of following groups:
+since each service account in a namespace is a member of following group:

 ```
-system:serviceaccounts
 system:serviceaccounts:{service-account-namespace}
-system:authenticated
 ```

+> Please, pay attention when setting a service account acting as tenant owner.
+Make sure you're not using the group `system:serviceaccounts` or the group `system:serviceaccounts:{capsule-namespace}` as Capsule group, otherwise you'll create a short-circuit in the Capsule controller, being Capsule itself controlled by a serviceaccount.

 ## Create namespaces
 Alice, once logged with her credentials, can create a new namespace in her tenant, as simply issuing: